mreishus/demon_spirit_umbrella/README.md

 * Games don't seem to be dying out even when left alone for hours.
 Could be related to the :ping for vs computer games?
 * "Sea Snake" card has a smaller font to avoid line wrapping, however there is still some minor visual shifting that's annoying.
 * Add a chat window?

+# Fixed

+* Players should not see what piece their opponents are selecting.

 # Organization